amogh1216/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1]$ cat messages/
 cat: messages/: Is a directory
 ```
 The working directory was `/home/lecture1` when the command was run.
-There is a error message that indicates that the argument I entered is a directory, not a file.
+There is a error message that indicates that the argument I entered is a path to a directory, not a file.
 This means it can't be read with the `cat` command.

 * ### path to /home/lecture1/Hello.java